Norwood, South Australia: Norwood Cycling Club

 NCC is affiliated with Cycling SA, which is in turn affiliated with the national parent body of the state bodies, Cycling Australia.

+Norwood Croquet Club

+The Norwood Croquet Club is at the Buttery Sports Ground, Portrush Road, Norwood.
+The club was founded in 1939 and has over 100 members.
+There are four championship quality courts (or greens) with overhead lights for night play.

 Attractions

 Norwood is known for its many restaurants and shops selling fashion and goods of all kinds.
 It also plays host to a variety of events and festivals throughout the year.